MWFK/Market_Prediction-Building_Trading_Strategies/My Work & Research/README.md

-# The following are some experimental notebooks (all references are provided within each notebook )
+# The following are some experimental notebooks

+### All references are provided within each notebook.

-### Most of the notebooks are built on top of other publicly shared work
+### Most of the notebooks are built on top of other publicly shared work.

-### A glimpse of my private research (theoractical and experimental) is summarized in the presentation "ML for Trading.pptx"#
+### A glimpse of my private research (theoractical and experimental) is summarized in the presentation "ML for Trading.pptx".

 ##### 1- XGB + Catboost with GPUversion 9
 https://www.kaggle.com/mouafekmk/xgb-catboost-with-gpuversion-9